Logiqx/wsw-results/resources/ukwa/README.md

 Shore course

-> One leg is considered valid when at least 25% of the finishing racers in the mens pro + gold fleets have been recorded at least two times over 26 knots, or at least 50% of the finishing racers in the mens fleet have been recorded at least two times over 24 knots.
+> One leg is considered valid when at least 25% of the finishing UKWA racers in the mens pro + gold fleets have been recorded at least two times over 26 knots, or at least 50% of the finishing UKWA racers in the mens fleet have been recorded at least two times over 24 knots.

 Harbour course

-> One leg is considered valid when at least 25% of the finishing racers in the mens pro + gold fleets have been recorded at least two times over 24 knots, or at least 50% of the finishing racers in the mens fleet have been recorded at least two times over 22 knots.
+> One leg is considered valid when at least 25% of the finishing UKWA racers in the mens pro + gold fleets have been recorded at least two times over 24 knots, or at least 50% of the finishing UKWA racers in the mens fleet have been recorded at least two times over 22 knots.